April 9, 2026

 Frequently Asked Questions

-What preferred return do institutional LPs expect in a real estate closed-end fund?
+What preferred return do institutional investors expect?

 Continue reading this series: